elliot-sawyer/silverstripe-mysql-ssl/docs/en/mysql-setup.md

 Distribute these three files to anyone who needs to connect to the server.
 You will need to use these particular certificates to connect through the MySQL client, as well as your usual username/password.

+You will need to restart MySQL for the new server certificates to be loaded.
+You may also need to restart your webserver for the environment variables to be recognised.

 At this point, connecting with SSL is still optional - anyone without the certs can use the usual username/password for unencrypted connections.
+MySQL itself can enforce SSL usage at the account level.

 Setting up MySQL for SSL on OSX
 -------------------------------